isabella232/dynamic-media-classic.en-1/help/creating-template.md

 1. Click **Save**.
 1. Select a folder for storing your template, enter a name for the template, and click **Submit**.

-   Scene7 shrinks images if necessary to fit them on the canvas, the area on the Template screen for defining your template.
+   Dynamic Media Classic shrinks images if necessary to fit them on the canvas, the area on the Template screen for defining your template.

 ## Editing a Template Set {#editing-a-template-set}